oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/shared_node_pools/README.md

 ## What are they

-When you deploy a recipe via Corrino, the underlying infrastructure is spun up (separate node pool for each recipe within the Corrino cluster) and the application layer is deployed on top of that infrastructure.
+When you deploy a recipe via OCI AI Blueprints, the underlying infrastructure is spun up (separate node pool for each recipe within the OCI AI Blueprints cluster) and the application layer is deployed on top of that infrastructure.
 Once you are done with recipe and undeploy it, the application layer and the infrastructure gets spun down (the node pool is deleted).
 This creates an issue when you want to quickly deploy and undeploy recipes onto infrastructure that requires a long recycle time (such as bare metal shapes) or you want to deploy multiple recipes onto the same underlying infrastructure (ex: recipe A uses 2 GPUs and recipe B uses 2 GPUs on a shape with 4 GPUs).

 In come shared node pools, where you can launch infrastructure independent of a recipe.
 You can launch a shared node pool, and deploy/undeploy recipes onto the same node pool (underlying infrastructure) - removing the need to spin up new infrastructure for every recipe that is deployed.